lmparppei/Beat/README.md

 **Note:** This repository follows my development and does NOT match the released versions.
 Dread lightly, dear friend!

+## Future

+### State of development

+Beat is now pretty stable and not too many new features have been added.
+Next release will have the biggest new thing: outline card view, which (for now) won't have the possibility to rearrange the scenes with drag & drop.

+The biggest problem that still persist is zooming in/out.
+Out of legacy reasons, it is done by setting the width of the document and scaling the font accordingly.
+That's fine, when you have a short screenplay.
+With a 100-page document (like the one I'm working on right now) changing the zoom can take up to 30 seconds using this method.

+There have been experiments with magnifying and scaling the NSScrollView, but all efforts have failed, for now at least.
+Help is needed with this.

+### How can you help?

+Well, I'm not sure, but please do.
+As stated above, the person behind this project is not a real programmer but a director, screenwriter and musician.
+Writing Objective-C has been a bit overwhelming, and because of that, Document.m has become a 2500-line monster that handles too many things.

+Bug reports, some donations and feedback help, but I'd be happy if someone could help with zooming and rearranging the code.

 Lauri-Matti Parppei
 KAPITAN!
 https://kapitan.fi/